Project Duration

 Unity & Perforce

-SAFETY PROTOCOL is a narrative-driven, environmental puzzle game that lets you explore an eerie space station while chatting with the stations AI
+SAFETY PROTOCOL is a narrative-driven, environmental puzzle game that lets you explore an eerie space station while chatting with the stations AI.

+Reactivate the hidden fuse boxes to increase your power supply.
 Distribute the power to the different areas inside the station to unlock new paths, allowing you to delve deeper into the story.

 Contributions